Jaddy4567/pi-clock/README.md

+This branch is the original code.
+DO NOT MERGE TO MAIN

+The Code is unchanged from original download

+Original font.
 # **1. Setup**

 Flash an SD card 16gb or bigger with a FULL desktop version of Raspberry Pi OS Bullseye